Preventive Maintenance Plan for 2026: Free Checklists & Examples

 1. Define your maintenance goals: Establish clear objectives to guide your initial strategy.
 For example, are you primarily focused on increasing machine uptime, extending equipment lifespans and/or lowering the overall asset maintenance costs?
 These maintenance goals will also dictate the types of KPIs that will be most valuable in assessing program success.

 2. Prioritize which assets require preventive maintenance: There’s a good chance that most, if not all of your assets, require some degree of preventive maintenance.
-But some assets may have more critical PM needs than others.
-For example, facility maintenance teams may prefer to start their preventive maintenance program by focusing only on critical areas of need.
+But some assets may have more critical needs than others.
+For example, facility management teams may prefer to start their preventive maintenance program by focusing only on critical areas of need.

 4. Train your maintenance team: Equip maintenance staff with the knowledge and skills required to execute the program effectively.
 This may include training on the CMMS platform or an explanation of how your PM strategy is shifting away from reactive maintenance.
 You can also provide tutorials on new technologies used for communication or other day-to-day activities.

-Examples of Preventive Maintenance
+Preventive Maintenance Examples

 • Complete property maintenance for communities: Running an apartment complex?
 Do routine inspections.
 This keeps tenants safe and preserves the property’s value.
 Water damage, for instance, can be detrimental to community living, but it’s easily preventable by making routine maintenance part of your workflow.
-Some examples of property maintenance include regularly checking roofs and gutters, bathroom plumbing and appliances.
+Some examples of property maintenance services include regularly checking roofs and gutters, bathroom plumbing and appliances.

 Preventive maintenance can be as complicated or as simple as you make it.
 It’s important to focus on only a handful of preventive maintenance checklists at a time to keep the process manageable and cost-effective.